Building and maintaining a System of Intracellular Compartments

 \begin{small}

-\end{small} here the lowest order term for Poisson distribution is a constant due to $(M+1)$ term and following the similar arguments sketched for fission kernel, one can approximate the above sum with a Hill function plus a constant. \begin{small}
+\end{small} where the lowest order term is a constant due to the $(M+1)$ term and following similar arguments sketched for the fission kernel, one can approximate the sum Eq.\,\eqref{eq:kernels_analyt_form1} with a Hill function plus a constant. \begin{small}

 \end{small} where, $\mathscr{d}, \mathcal{C}$ above are different from that of the fission kernel.